rian39/lists/log.md

 - TODO: get quote on conversion and **relevance** and why it matters from Hansen
 - also had an idea of thinking about an event that happens in recommender system -- does it ever happen that something is recommended that matters to me ...
 - TESCO api -- signed up for this but can't get key for API for some reason -- can't see it there, but its probably a distraction ...
-- TODO: DONE scan Shreena's graph of the models and use as image.
+- DONE: DONE scan Shreena's graph of the models and use as image.
 - went back to notes on 200000 products and looked at undersampling -- randomly drop some of the products to get a more balanced dataset; also see that much of the presentation was really about the topic of basket similarity and how to deal with it since it affects the **relevance** of the the recommendations.
 This is another tie-in to the Hansen argument.
 - thought too that the conversion experience Tesco wants -- no low value conversion -- is precisely what they are suffering from in competition with the German supermarkets that do no online delivery.